 Just above the river stands the lovely St. Vitus Church.
 The gothic structure dates from the 15th century, and some frescos from the same century are visible inside.
 Check out the huge 17th-century Baroque altar.

-If you can only visit one place in the Czech Republic outside of Prague, I think Cesky Krumlov should be first on your list.
+The Czech Republic has a lot to offer beyond Prague, and I certainly think that Cesky Krumlov should be high on your list.
 This is one of the most picturesque towns I’ve ever visited.

 Getting there from Prague

-Visiting Cesky Krumlov is quite doable as a day trip from Prague, but it would be a long day: about 3 hours on a FlixBus or RegioJet bus from Prague each way.
+Visiting Cesky Krumlov is quite doable as a day trip from Prague.
+It would be a long day, though: about 3 hours on a FlixBus or RegioJet bus from Prague each way.
 Driving takes about 2.5 hours each way.

 Details for visiting Cesky Krumlov

 Admission times and prices vary depending on the time of year, how much you want to see, and whether you take a tour.
 See their website for details.